davidbarone/analytics-notebook/README.md

-This is an analytical and statistical notebook application inspired by similar notebooks such as Jupyter notebooks, and https://observablehq.com/.
+The analytics-notebook is an analytical and statistical notebook application written in JavaScript, and is inspired by similar notebooks such as Jupyter notebooks, and https://observablehq.com/.
 Like the aforementioned applications, the intention for this application is to allow developers, analysts, researchers and statisticians to make sense out of data.

 This application differs slightly from other notebooks in that instead of having multiple code panes entered inline into the output, analytics-notebook has a single code input pane and a single output pane.
 The output pane can be divided up into multiple visual 'panels', and visuals can be directed to these panels.
 This approach enables dashboards to be developed.